• Home

 Sweet Potato Puffs with marshmallow on the inside and crispy ginger snap crust on the outside.

-Find lots of healthy side dish recipes here on 2CM!
+Find lots of easy side dish recipes here on 2CM!

 This easy Southern Cheesy Corn Pudding is a rich, creamy side dish of cornbread mix, sour cream & corn.
 Easy to make & perfect for Thanksgiving.